What is the Bitcoin ETF and Why is it Significant?

 Well, it depends on your perspective.
 Are you already using crypto?
 Then you’re likely comfortable with blockchain and the idea of self-custody.
 If that’s the case, the appeal of the new ETF might seem limited.

-But if crypto’s caught your eye – but concerns over self-custody have come between you and your first foray into the world of blockchain – this fund might seem a safe entry point, giving some exposure to the buzzing crypto ecosystem without the worry of learning its intricacies.
+If crypto’s caught your eye – but concerns over self-custody have come between you and your first foray into the world of blockchain – this fund might seem a safe entry point.
+Giving some exposure to the buzzing crypto ecosystem without the worry of learning its intricacies.

 If this sounds familiar, just remember: nobody starts out as a crypto expert!

 But here’s the good news: it’s never been easier – or more rewarding – to start getting to grips with cryptocurrency.
-Looking beyond Bitcoin, crypto offers a huge range of possibilities that traditional finance simply doesn’t: from the freedom and high returns of DeFi, to the expanding universe of NFTs and even the socially disruptive potential of DAOs, buying cryptocurrency has expanded beyond simply owning coins.
-Instead, it’s become a gateway to new ways of investing, interacting and creating that are gauranteed to change our norms.
+Looking beyond Bitcoin, crypto offers a huge range of possibilities that traditional finance simply doesn’t.
+From the freedom and high returns of DeFi, to the expanding universe of NFTs, lending crypto via flash loans, and even the socially disruptive potential of DAOs.
+Buying cryptocurrency has expanded beyond simply owning coins.
+Instead, it’s become a gateway to new ways of investing, interacting and creating that are guaranteed to change our norms.